agbarnett/crisis.meeting/README.md

-# crisis.meeting
+# crisis meeting
-Planning for a meeting on the reproducibility crisis in Australia
+Planning for a 2019 meeting on the reproducibility crisis in Australia.